os-js/manual.os-js.org/src/tutorial/application/README.md

   // The server script to load (if any)
   "server": "server.js",

+  // Lock down to users with given groups
+  "groups": [],

   // A map of localized titles
   "title": {
     "en_EN": "My Application"